Ibogaine: History

 As the use of ibogaine spread, its administration varied widely; some groups administered it systematically using well-developed methods and medical personnel, while others employed haphazard and possibly dangerous methodology.
 Lotsof and his colleagues, committed to the traditional administration of ibogaine, developed treatment regimens themselves.
 In 1992, Eric Taub brought ibogaine to an offshore location close to the United States, where he began providing treatments and popularizing its use.
 In Costa Rica, Lex Kogan, another leading proponent, joined Taub in systematizing its administration.
 The two men established medically monitored treatment clinics in several countries.

 In 1981, an unnamed European manufacturer produced 44 kg of iboga extract.
-The entire stock was purchased by Carl Waltenburg, who distributed it under the name "Indra extract" and used it in 1982 to treat heroin addicts in the community of Christiania.
+The entire stock was purchased by Carl Waltenburg, who distributed it under the name "Indra extract" and used it in 1982 to treat heroin addicts in the community of Christiania, Copenhagen.
 Indra extract was available for sale over the Internet until 2006, when the Indra web presence disappeared.
-Various products are currently sold in a number of countries as "Indra extract", but it is unclear if any of them are derived from Waltenburg's original stock.
+Various products are currently sold in several countries as "Indra extract", but it is unclear if any of them are derived from Waltenburg's original stock.
 Ibogaine and related indole compounds are susceptible to oxidation over time.

-The National Institute on Drug Abuse (NIDA) began funding clinical studies of ibogaine in the United States in the early 1990s, but terminated the project in 1995.
+The National Institute on Drug Abuse (NIDA) began funding clinical studies of ibogaine in the United States in the early 1990s, including conducting a clinical study in 1993, but terminated the project in 1995 following the unexpected death of a female participant.
 Data demonstrating ibogaine's efficacy in attenuating opioid withdrawal in drug-dependent human subjects was published by Alper et al. in 1999.
 A cohort of 33 patients were treated with 6 to 29 mg/kg of ibogaine; 25 displayed resolution of the signs of opioid withdrawal from 24 hours to 72 hours post-treatment, but one 24-year-old female, who received the highest dosage, died.
 Mash et al. (2000), using lower oral doses (10–12 mg/kg) in 27 patients, demonstrated significantly lower objective opiate withdrawal scores in heroin addicts 36 hours after treatment, with self-reports of decreased cocaine and opiate craving and alleviated depression symptoms.
 Many of these effects appeared sustainable over a one-month post-discharge follow-up.